 The response levels for 2018 and 2019 were similar for all but one of the knowledge base queries.
-The exception was students having to learn about applying for financial on their own.
+The exception was students having to learn about applying for financial aid on their own.
 The level of knowledge on the part of the family of origin for knowing how college processes work, about financing college, and about college degree programs had 60% or more agreement in 2018 and median scores of six, or more, and modes of 10 in 2019.
 These are comparable response patterns indicating a general agreement with these statements.
 This, however, seems out of line with over 65% of the 2019 respondents labeling themselves as first-generation students and may be related to the way the prompts were worded.
 The questions were intended to elicit responses about possession of specific, up-to-date, and applicable knowledge in these areas but the phrasing, which was concise to keep the survey as brief as possible, is open to other interpretations like have a general exposure to these ideas.
 The survey results appear to indicate more knowledge on the part of families than was anticipated but the imprecise wording may have impacted the result.

 These results align with the responses for parents and family knowing how much work college is.
 Students in both years indicated this was the case for most of their families at similar levels.
 Over 75% of the Hispanic students affirmed this in 2018 and the median score for 2019 response was 7.5 with a mode of 10.
 These positive patterns did not continue for the more specific statements about help with course selection and learning about applying for financial aid.

 Most of the Hispanic students in 2018 and 2019 noted that their families were not able to help with course selection.
-In fact, the mode for the 2019 survey was 0 while the median score was similar to the affirmation rate for 2018, a median of 3 and affirmation rate of 33%.
+In fact, the mode for the 2019 survey was zero while the median score was similar to the affirmation rate for 2018, a median of three and affirmation rate of 33%.
 It is either at this more detailed and specific point that general knowledge fails to be applicable or the more precise prompt elicited the response pattern sought.

 The response patterns for the seven tasks students face and how helpful parents and family were in these areas, defined in the prompt as ability to give accurate advice, are reasonably similar for the two students surveys.
-Many families were helpful to the student respondents in completing the FAFSA application.
-This is a logical outcome as FAFSA data includes the family's tax information.
-That 35% of Hispanic students in 2018 and 45% in 2019 noted their parents were not able to give accurate advice in this area is, however, worth noting.
-The remainder of the seven prompts all had less than 50% agreement in 2018 and 2019.
-They can be arranged in a descending order that is roughly associated with the level of detailed and college-specific knowledge needed to assist the student.
-This pattern matches what would be expected from a group of students in which 65% were the first in their families to attend college and/or complete a degree.
+For example, many families were reported to be helpful to the student respondents in completing FAFSA and institutional financial aid applications.
+This is a logical outcome as FAFSA data includes the family's tax information and family income is also a consideration with institutional financial aid.
+That 35% of Hispanic students in 2018 and 45% in 2019 noted their parents were not able to give accurate advice regarding the FAFSA and over 50% in both years reported this for institutional aid is worth noting.